Gamekeepers search for missing sea eagle

 The bird's satellite tag was last recorded in woodland near the River Dee on the Invercauld Estate near Braemar.

-The estate said its ranger and gamekeepers were working hard to find the sea eagle whose tag last signalled on Saturday.
+The estate said its ranger and gamekeepers were working hard to find the one-year-old eagle, named Blue T, whose tag last signalled on Saturday.

 Pellets are understood to have been found in the the search area, which suggest it had been roosting there.